What TVWriter™ University is All About

 I don’t mean to sound arrogant, just realistic.
 Most writing teachers haven’t spent much time in the professional TV and film trenches.
 That’s a big part of why they’re teachers.

 And I can’t think of a single teacher, in any university or on the web, who has spent as much time in the trenches as I have.
 We’re talking just a tad under 50 years from that first MGM deal to my most recent gig as an owner and executive producer at an Asian animation studio with three series on the web.

 You can check out what I’ve done in between on every fan’s favorite web site, IMDB.

-The sign-up for each of TVWriter University’s offerings is on each link above.
-If you have any questions, including about the “Discounts” page, that’s more than cool.
-Just email me.
+The sign-up for each of TVWriter University’s offerings is on each link at the top of this page.
+If you have questions about anything here, including potential scholarships or discounts, by all means email me.